pavleenkaur/Kaggle-Quora-Question-Pairs/README.md

-# Kaggle-Quora-Questions-Pairs
-My approach to the popular Kaggle Quora Question Pairs problem ( Work in Progress )
+# Kaggle Quora Questions Pairs
+### Problem Statement
+Since it is expected of many people to ask similarly worded questions, multiple questions with the same intent can cause seekers to spend more time finding the best answer to their question, and make writers feel they need to answer multiple versions of the same question. <br>
+In this competition, we were challenged to tackle this problem by applying advanced techniques to classify whether question pairs are duplicates or not.

+### Data
-The problem can be found <a href ="https://www.kaggle.com/c/quora-question-pairs">here</a>
+The data for the same can be found <a href ='https://www.kaggle.com/c/quora-question-pairs/data'>here</a>

+### Approach
 Here I have experimented with the muliple similarity measures such as the following and compared their individual performances :
 <ul>
 <li>Cosine Similarity</li>